KDL-umass/Toybox-depricated/README.md

 `cargo build --release`

 # Developing New Games
-Please contact us if you would like to see new games.
+Please contact us if you would like to see new games!
 We also have a [slack team](http://openthetoybox.slack.com).
+Since Slack doesn't allow people to request access to teams at this time, we ask that you sign up using a [Google form](https://goo.gl/forms/msCqmAQdSWVdWoRk2).